Jon Pareles

-Jon Pareles (born October 25, 1953) is an American journalist who is the chief popular music critic in the arts section of The New York Times.
+Jon Pareles (born 1953) is an American journalist.
+He was chief popular music critic in the arts section of The New York Times from 1988 to 2025.

 Early life and education

 Pareles was born in Connecticut.
-He played jazz flute and piano, and graduated from Yale University with a degree in music.
-He began working as a music critic in 1977.
+He played jazz flute and piano, and graduated from Yale University in 1974 with a degree in music.
+While at Yale, he wrote on music for the newspaper, played the Harkness Tower carillon, and DJed for the radio station.

 Career

+Pareles began working as a music critic in 1977.
 In the 1970s, he was an associate editor of Crawdaddy!, where he published his first works (outside school publications); and in the 1980s, an associate editor at Rolling Stone and the music editor at The Village Voice.
 He started contributing to The Times in 1982.
-He reviews popular music in the arts section of The Times.
+He reviews popular music in the arts section of The Times, where from 1988 to 2025, he was chief pop music critic.
+In 2025, The Hollywood Reporter described him as "one of the most influential reviewers of the music business."

+Personal life

+In 1994, Pareles married Mary Anne Cartelli, a lecturer in Chinese at Hunter College.